britzl/monarch/README.md

 ### monarch.SCREEN_TRANSITION_OUT_FINISHED
-Message sent to listeners when a screen has finished to transition out.
+Message sent to listeners added using `monarch.add_listener()` when a screen has finished to transition out.

 **PARAMETERS**
 * ```screen``` (hash) - Id of the screen